What is car leasing and how does it work?

 Leasing a car is often a cheaper option than buying a new car through a bank loan or dealer finance.
-Because you don’t buy the car outright, you can spread the cost, enjoying all the benefits of a brand new car without worrying about it decreasing in value over time.
+As you don’t buy the car outright, you can spread the cost, enjoying all the benefits of a brand new car without worrying about it decreasing in value over time.

-First, browse our range of lease deals and choose the length of contract you’d like.
-These are usually between two and four years.
+First, browse our range of lease deals and choose the length of contract you’d like - these are usually between two and four years.
 You’ll also need to tell us your estimated annual mileage.

 You can then choose to add maintenance costs to your monthly payments.
 These will cover any mechanical or electrical repairs, servicing and more, potentially saving you money in the long term.